marmelab/react-admin/docs/Fields.md

 ## TypeScript

 All field components accept a generic type that describes the record.
-This lets TypeScript validate that the `source` prop targets an actual field of the record:
+This lets TypeScript validates that the `source` prop targets an actual field of the record:

 ```tsx
 import * as React from "react";